 - The QRS Complex

 This represents the activation of the ventricles.
 Remember, this is when the ventricles get filled with blood?
-Though called QRS complex, an ECG may not necessarily show all three waves.
+Though called QRS complex, an ECG may not necessarily show all the three waves.
 The QRS duration is the time between the start and end of the QRS complex.
 A short duration of <0.12 seconds represents a healthy heart.

 - The J point and the ST Segment

 The ST segment represents the plateau phase of the action potential.
 This part of the wave has to be studied carefully as it changes rapidly in a wide range of conditions.
 The ST segment starts at the J point and ends somewhere between S and T. Myocardial Ischemia causes deviation of the ST segment.
 Deviation could be suppression or elevation of the ST segment that is measured as the difference in height between the J point and PR segment.

 The heart has two major types of cardiac muscle cells.
 The myocardial conducting cells and myocardial contractile cells.
 The myocardial conducting cells initiate and propagate the action potential and act as the conduction system of the heart.
 The contractile cells conduct electrical impulses and create the contractions that pump blood.
 Contractile cells constitute nearly 99% of the charge conducting cells in the atria and ventricles.